Wichita Public Schools extend summer food program while BOE discusses 2020-2021 academic year

 WICHITA, Kan.
 (KSNW) – The uncertainty of how and when to safely return to schools has caused the Wichita Public Schools Nutrition Services to reevaluate their food program and the needs of the community.

 WPS announced Wednesday that it would be extending the Summer Food Program through August 31.
-The 2020-2021 academic school year would have started August 13, but has been pushed back to a date to be determined by the USD 259 Board of Education due to surging COVID-19 cases.
+The 2020-2021 academic school year would have started August 13 and the program would have come to a close this week.
+However, the start of the school year has been pushed back due to surging COVID-19 cases to a date to be determined by the USD 259 Board of Education.

+“The decision was based around the fact that we have a need in our community to provide nutritious meals to students, to the extent possible with our existing resources,” said David Paul, Director of Nutrition Services for Wichita Public Schools.

+The director says it has taken some work to extend the Summer Food Program which serves over 6000 breakfast and lunches to students in USD 259.
+Aside from rising food prices, and difficulty getting some items from vendors, Nutritional Services had to work to confirm they would have ample volunteers and staff to accommodate the extra week of the program.

-The program will provide free grab-and-go breakfast and lunch meals two times a week for any child ages 1 to 18-years-old.
+The program provides free grab-and-go breakfast and lunch meals two times a week for any district student, ages 1 to 18-years-old.
 A weekly menu is available here.

 Wichita Public Schools say meals will be offered from 11:30 a.m. to 12:30 p.m.
 Monday and Wednesdays, and only children who are present can receive a meal.